 “Yeah,” nodded Grumpy sadly.
 “Yeah.
 I’m sorry, man.
 Seriously.”

 He took a deep breath, steeling himself to hear the inevitable name, and said, “Go ahead.
-Who did you see Belle with?”
+Who was it?”

 The Dwarf hesitated.
 “If I tell you, will you let me out of here alive and in the same shape and form and health as I had coming in?”